shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-05-swap.md

 It’s time to submit another transaction.
 In this challenge, we will connect to a Celo node hosted by DataHub and we will swap 1 **cUSD** stable token against the expected amount of **CELO** token.
 As you remember from a previous tutorial, we funded our account on the `Alfajores` testnet with 5 **CELO** and 10 **cUSD**.
 Now let’s try to swap 1 **cUSD** token to **CELO**.
+Celo has a number of core smart contracts that are deployed to the network.
+In this challenge, we'll use the StableToken and Exchange contract wrappers, which have all the expected functions enabling us to swap tokens.

 ----------------------------------

 # The challenge

 {% hint style="tip" %}
-In `pages/api/celo/swap.ts`, complete the code of the **swap** function.
-Celo has a number of core smart contracts that are deployed to the network.
-In this challenge, we'll use the StableToken and Exchange contract wrappers, which have all the expected functions enabling us to swap tokens.
+In `pages/api/celo/swap.ts`, implement the **swap** function.
+You must replace any instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out.**